caoymg/RecSys-Note/Adversarial/Adversarial Training/notes on ACAE.md

 ##### 3.3 Optimization for ACAE

-1) pre-training CAE to get optimal parameters Θ;
+1) pre-training CAE to get optimal parameters Θ;

 2) re-training the above model by iterativelymaximizing (Eq.
 (3)) and minimizing the loss (Eq.
 (6)).